open-edge-platform/infra-managers/host/README.md

 ## Get Started

-Instructions on how to install and set up Host Resource Manager on your development machine.
+Instructions on how to install and set up the Host Resource Manager on your development machine.

 ### Dependencies